code-423n4/2022-08-fiatdao/README.md

 ## Scope Q/A

-- Do you have a link to the repo that the contest will cover?  https://github.com/fiatdao/veFDT
+- Do you have a link to the repo that the contest will cover?  https://github.com/fiatdao/veFDT (**private repo**)
 - How many (non-library) contracts are in the scope?
 5
 - Total sLoC in these contracts?
 746
 - How many library dependencies?
 1